 N2: Go check the source.

 Overall, while teens demonstrate they know how to apply certain criteria learned for instance at school, they also express that it is often much more complicated in reality because they have to negotiate and make quick decisions when they navigate online.
 Interviewees’ hesitations and contradictions also show that it is challenging to define the criteria that should be used to detect what content is trustworthy.
-For many, while they are aware of mass audience influence, it remains tempting to equate a news post’s popularity (number of comments or likes, retweets) with its veracity.
+For many, while they are aware of mass audience influence, it remains tempting to equate a news post’s popularity (number of comments, likes or retweets) with its veracity.

 In addition to the use of more formal criteria, teens also use a diversity of platforms to access information; from Instagram stories to YouTube videos, from news articles on Google to chats on Snapchat or WhatsApp.
 They constantly navigate a variety of news items presented in various ways on different platforms, allowing them to compare and discuss news.
 As a rule, they prefer Snapchat, Instagram, YouTube and search engines such as Google or Google News over Facebook or Twitter.
 Interviewees repeatedly confirmed that teens today tend to gravitate towards more visual platforms and private messaging apps.
 They prefer platforms where they can remain anonymous, on which they can control the audience that can interact with them, or where they can avoid relatives.
 They also appreciate how these online platforms allow them to access information quickly by offering short texts or videos.
 As a teen puts it, “YouTube, one video, it takes five minutes, you can learn so much, I think that’s good, it’s better” (focus group H, from school 3).
-This raises challenges, however, as fake news detection (e.g., checking embedded links) on such visual content platforms is more complicated to implement (Nee, 2019).
+This raises challenges, however, as fake news detection (e.g., checking embedded links) on visual content platforms is more complicated to implement (Nee, 2019).

 In addition to multiple platforms, teens also use multiple devices and are exposed to news that circulates on different technologies.
 Specifically, their relationship to television in news selection and verification remains ambiguous.
 Teens describe a constant interaction between television and social media even if they often affirm that they did not watch TV themselves.
 TV generated varying reactions during the focus groups.
 Some teens were suspicious of news selection carried out by authorities such as professional journalists on television.
 Others explained that they trusted news published on social media only if they had also seen it on TV.
 Others considered this source of news limited in comparison to online information.
-In the following excerpt, one interviewee highlights how the Internet allowed her to access more information than TV.
+In the following excerpt, one interviewee (A1) highlights how the Internet allowed her to access more information than TV.
 The embedded links available online are valuable to access a diversity of opinions.
 In contrast, news published on TV is seen as static.
 To the interviewees, news verification on TV is limited as it is impossible to jump to another link to compare it.
 Teens tend to enjoy the opportunity to actively interact with news.
 If they refer to television, it is often an online program (e.g., a documentary on Netflix).
 Overall, even if teens are critical of the news selection protocol on TV, it remains a way of verifying information: